bman46/Unifi-Video-Downloader/README.md

 Downloads video files from Unifi Video and compiles then into a single video.
 ## Usage:
-Requires the following command line arguments in this order, seperated by a space:
+Requires the following arguments in this order, seperated by a space:
   1. IP
   2. Username
   3. Password
-  4. SSH Fingerprint (Similar to this: ssh-ed25519 256 xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx)
+  4. SSH Fingerprint (Similar to this: ssh-ed25519 256 xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx and can be fould by connecting to the client in WinSCP)
   5. Path to recording folder (Similar to: /mnt/raid0/recordings/)

 I reccomand making a shortcut to this application with the parameters inclueded.